PayapCS/gamewrks/docs/index.md

 # Game works

-This is a series of miniproject used to expose students to creative programming using Ruby.
+This is a series of miniprojects used to expose students to creative programming using Ruby.